 "Coffee with you"

-Now it is your chance to talk and ask questions from Professors in a closed on-site meeting.
+Now it is your chance to talk and ask questions from Professors in a closed meeting.

 The session is for EAN Resident and Research Members only.